sksareen/conversion-guesser/DEPLOYMENT_INSTRUCTIONS.md

 ## Sharing Your Project

 Once deployed, you can share the Vercel URL with others to let them play the game.
-The game is fully static and doesn't require any backend services.
+The game uses Supabase for the leaderboard functionality, which requires server-side API routes to be enabled.

 ## Local Testing